pvinis/homepage/Readme.md

 todo:
-make a file for the user (.json or something) where he can put the data (groups and links), so that the script can load those
+make a file for the user (.json or something) where he can put the data (groups and links), so that the script can load those move the search in the middle of the groups in terms of pixels clean up css